May 18, 2021

 72% of students are comfortable traveling to an office for an internship or full-time role this summer — nearly a 30% jump from January 2021.

 While the majority of students would travel to an office space, this trend does not apply to all aspects of travel; in April 2021, only around half of students said they were comfortable traveling to in-person client sites or using public transportation to commute to work.

 (3) Flexible remote work is the future for Gen Z talent.

 A flexible work option that allows employees to work from either the office or remotely continues to lead the pack for student work preferences.
 79% of students say flexible options increase employer appeal.

 While students want the ability to work remotely, most prefer to also have some in-person option; only 21% of students say that having no physical office space increases employer appeal.

 (4) DEI remains a top priority.

 Over two thirds of students are very concerned about equal justice for racial minorities in the United States, and their employer preferences reflect this.
 In fact, nearly all (94%) of students consider it at least somewhat important that companies show a commitment to diversity.
 This pattern has held steady since June 2020, during the height of the racial justice protests in the U.S.

-For Gen Z professionals, flexible work and DEI are rapidly emerging as “need-to-haves” in the workplace.
-Companies today must address these candidate priorities to continue attracting and retaining top talent.
+For Gen Z talent, flexible work and DEI are rapidly emerging as “need-to-haves” in the workplace.
+Companies today must address these candidate priorities to continue attracting and retaining top Gen Z talent.